GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git commit** - commit the files in staging (will bring up text editor to add message)
 * **git commit -m "'<the message\>"** - commit the files adding a message
 * **git commit -a** - lets you bypass the git add that is used to add the files to staging first.
-It will commit all modifed files regardless of whether they were staged first.
+It will commit all modified files regardless of whether they were staged first.

 # Working with remote repositories